-Ian Botham reached a career double of 1,000 runs and 100 wickets in his 21st Test match and his tally of 100 wickets was achieved in two years and nine days, another record.
-The youngest cricketer to take 200 wickets in a Tests, he reached his second double of 2,000 runs and 200 wickets after 42 Tests and was the first player to hit 5,000 runs and take 300 wickets in Tests.
+Ian Botham reached a career double of 1,000 runs and 100 wickets in his 21st Test match; and his tally of 100 wickets was achieved in two years and nine days, another record.
+The youngest cricketer to take 200 wickets in a Tests.
+He reached his second double of 2,000 runs and 200 wickets after 42 Tests; and was the first player to hit 5,000 runs and take 300 wickets in Tests.
 A back injury in 1988 threatened his career and, despite further injuries, his Test career continued until 1992.

-Botham has been a prodigious fundraiser for charitable causes, undertaking a total of 12 long-distance charity walks.
-His first, in 1985, was a 900-mile trek from John o’ Groats to Land’s End.
+Ian has been a prodigious fundraiser for charitable causes, undertaking a total of 12 long-distance charity walks.
+His first, in 1985, was a 900 mile trek from John o’ Groats to Land’s End.
 His efforts were inspired after a visit to Taunton’s Musgrove Park Hospital whilst receiving treatment for a broken toe; when he took a wrong turn into a children’s ward, he was devastated to learn that some of the children had only weeks to live.
 Since then, his efforts have raised more than £12 million for charity, with Leukaemia Research among the causes to benefit.

-Book Sir Ian Botham today!
+Book Sir Ian Botham Today

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.

-Some reviews ofSir Ian Botham
+Some reviews of Ian Botham